Small Space, Big Style: Strategies for Making the Most of Any Small Space

 Last summer, the savvy homeowner, who has a natural eye for design and a handy husband, decided to transform the little room and give it a new purpose as a closet and dressing room for their daughter.

 Over the course of several weeks, she painted the walls a beautiful robin’s egg blue, and on weekends, her husband assembled and anchored the storage units that would soon hold their daughter’s clothing and accessories.
-If you want to have extra space, consider having an Indiana modular homes.

 The room’s greatest assets, besides its location next to a small hallway bathroom, are two large windows.
 Underneath one is a radiator, a necessity in the wintertime.
 An ideal spot for a vanity due to the abundance of natural light streaming in, a contemporary acrylic table fits perfectly over the radiator and is lightweight enough to pull away from the heat source when the radiators are in use.